smartgamer/csv-fingerprint/README.md

     python -m SimpleHTTPServer

+For python3, we need to use:

+    python3 -m http.server 9000

 This will start a webserver running where you can access the app from a browser using the following url: